Tórshavn: Sport

 Tórshavn, as the capital city, is the centre of sport in the islands; the largest sports centre is located in the Gundadalur district of Tórshavn.
 Also, the largest football stadium, Tórsvøllur, is located here, seating 6,000 spectators.
 The stadium serves as home to the Faroe Islands national football team.
 Around the city there are also two other football pitches, indoor tennis courts, badminton courts and a swimming pool.

 The city has several football clubs, including three Premier League teams: HB Tórshavn, B36 Tórshavn and Argja Bóltfelag.
 Other football clubs with connections to the city are FF Giza (Nólsoy), FC Hoyvík and Undrið FF.
 Handball is the second most popular sport in Tórshavn.
 The city's handball teams are Kyndil, Neistin and Ítróttafelagið H71 and the Faroe Island's national handball team practice in the city.
 Tórshavn city has several popular rowing clubs, including, Havnar Róðrarfelag and Róðrarfelagið Knørrur.

 Every year in July the Tour of Faroe Islands, which is a road bicycle race, is held around the islands.
-The race is called Kring Føroyar (Tour de Faroe / Around the Faroes), it starts in Klaksvík and ends in Tórshavn.
+The race, called Kring Føroyar (Tour de Faroe / Around the Faroes), starts in Klaksvík and ends in Tórshavn.